 With some travel corridors opening, and some slamming shut, on a regular basis, we have created something to help.
 There follows a list of European destinations and if they currently sit on the UK quarantine list.
 A simple tick indicates that it has a travel corridor in place to the UK.
 A cross means that it is on the quarantine list.
 If there are any other notes, they can be found immediately underneath the table.

 We hope that, if you wish to travel at the current time, this guide will help.
-When you do, remember your Free Spirit policy, including extended COVID-19 cover.
+When you do, remember your Free Spirit policy, including Coronavirus cover.

 - Safe to Travel?